hanszhang717/hancezhang-blog/content/en/posts/compute-leverage.md

 title: "Compute Is the New Leverage (and Probably the Best One)"
 date: 2025-08-08
 draft: false
-summary: "Rich concensus is no longer necessary as compute outperforms labor as a leverage"
+summary: "Rich consensus is no longer necessary as compute outperforms labor as a leverage"
 categories: ["AI"]
 slug: "compute-leverage"
 ---

 Naval Ravikant famously outlined a hierarchy of leverage.
 The oldest is **labor**, or the people who work for you.
 It’s powerful but messy.
-Managing people is hard because aligning them is hard, and the communication overhead grows faster than the team size.
+Managing people is difficult; aligning them is even harder, and the communication overhead grows faster than the team size.
 These systems, built to optimize for stability and consensus, are necessary for managing labor.
 In most parts of society—governments, large corporations, even social circles—being contrarian and right doesn’t reward you.
 It often gets you into trouble.

 But the worlds of startups and investing are different.
 They are two of the few places where being contrarian and right is not just tolerated, but is the very source of outsized returns.
 You don't need rich consensus to buy a stock or start a company.
 In fact, consensus is often a sign that the opportunity is gone.
 This works because these fields have started to move beyond labor as their primary lever, relying instead on **capital** and **code**.
 Code is a fantastic form of leverage: write it once, and it can be run a million times for nearly zero marginal cost.
 It’s permissionless and scalable.